ECE445L/ECE445L-F22-Lab-3_4/Lab04.md

 *Figure 4.8: ESP8266 and TM4C Dataflow Diagram*

-5. **Extra credit:** Interface a sensor and use the ADC to measure the signal.
+5. **Extra credit (5 points):** Interface a sensor and use the ADC to measure the signal.

    Calibrate the sensor so it reads data in a human understandable fashion.
 One possibility uses the TMP36 to read temperature.
 The datasheet for the TMP36 is located at: [ADI_TMP36](https://www.analog.com/media/en/technical-documentation/data-sheets/TMP35_36_37.pdf).

    You will have to determine how to convert the output voltage from the TMP36 to °F and °C. These values will be sent on virtual pins V70 to V99 to the Blynk App.
-Another possibility is the slide-pot from EE319K.
+Another option is to use a slide-pot or turn-pot.

 #### 3.3.1 Deliverable 1